Joseph Justus Scaliger: The Netherlands

-During the first seven years of his residence at Leiden, his reputation was at its highest point.
-His literary judgment was unquestioned.
-From his throne at Leiden he ruled the learned world; a word from him could make or mar a rising reputation, and he was surrounded by young men eager to listen to and profit from his conversation.
-He encouraged Grotius when only a youth of sixteen to edit Martianus Capella.
-At the early death of the younger Douza, he wept as at that of a beloved son.
-Daniel Heinsius, at first his favourite pupil, became his most intimate friend.
+During the first seven years of his residence in Leiden, his reputation was at its highest point, and Christie and Sandys describe his literary judgment in this period as unquestioned and his opinion as capable of making or breaking a rising reputation.
+He was surrounded by young men eager to profit from his conversation.
+He encouraged Grotius, then a youth of sixteen, to edit Martianus Capella.
+Daniel Heinsius, at first his favourite pupil, became his closest friend, and he was said to have grieved deeply at the early death of the younger Dousa.

-At the same time, Scaliger had made numerous enemies.
-He hated ignorance, but he hated still more half-learning, and most of all dishonesty in argument or quotation.
-He had no toleration for the disingenuous argument and the misstatements of facts of those who wrote to support a theory or to defend an unsound cause.
-His pungent sarcasm soon reached the ears of the persons who were its object, and his pen was not less bitter than his tongue.
-He was conscious of his power, and not always sufficiently cautious or sufficiently gentle in its exercise.
-Nor was he always right.
-He trusted much to his memory, which was occasionally treacherous.
-His emendations, if often valuable, were sometimes absurd.
-In laying the foundations of a science of ancient chronology he relied sometimes on groundless or even absurd hypotheses, often based on an imperfect induction of facts.
-Sometimes he misunderstood the astronomical science of the ancients, sometimes that of Copernicus and Tycho Brahe.
-And he was no mathematician.
+At the same time, Scaliger made numerous enemies.
+He had little tolerance for what he regarded as half-learning, or for dishonesty in argument or quotation, and his sarcasm and his written attacks reached those they were aimed at.
+Christie and Sandys also judged that he was not always right: he relied heavily on a memory that was occasionally unreliable, some of his emendations were unsound, and in laying the foundations of a science of ancient chronology he sometimes proceeded from weak hypotheses or an imperfect induction of facts.
+They add that he sometimes misunderstood the astronomical science of the ancients, and that of Copernicus and Tycho Brahe, and that he was not a mathematician.

 Disagreements with the Jesuits

-But his enemies were not merely those whose errors he had exposed and whose hostility he had excited by the violence of his language.
-The results of his method of historical criticism threatened the Catholic controversialists and the authenticity of many of the documents on which they relied.
-The Jesuits, who aspired to be the source of all scholarship and criticism, saw the writings and authority of Scaliger as a formidable barrier to their claims.
-Muret in the latter part of his life professed the strictest orthodoxy, Lipsius had been reconciled to the Church of Rome, Isaac Casaubon was supposed to be wavering, but Scaliger was known to be an irreconcilable Protestant.
-As long as his intellectual supremacy was unquestioned, the Protestants had the advantage in learning and scholarship.
-His enemies therefore aimed, if not to answer his criticisms or to disprove his statements, yet to attack him as a man and destroy his reputation.
-This was no easy task, for his moral character was absolutely spotless.
+The results of Scaliger's method of historical criticism challenged Catholic controversialists and the authenticity of a number of documents on which they relied.
+The Jesuits, who aspired to be the source of all scholarship and criticism, saw his writings and authority as an obstacle to their claims.
+Muret, in the latter part of his life, professed the strictest orthodoxy; Lipsius had been reconciled to the Church of Rome; Isaac Casaubon was supposed to be wavering, but Scaliger was known to be an irreconcilable Protestant.
+As long as his intellectual standing was unquestioned, according to Christie and Sandys, the Protestants held the advantage in learning and scholarship.
+His opponents therefore aimed less at answering his criticisms than at attacking him personally and destroying his reputation.